Find What You Want: Learning Demand-conditioned Object Attribute Space for Demand-driven Navigation: Abstract

 \section{Abstract}

 The task of Visual Object Navigation (VON) involves an agent's ability to locate a particular object within a given scene.
-Previous research in VON can be broadly classified into two main categories: selecting the target object from a predefined set of categories (closed-vocabulary) or explicitly specifying the name of the target object (open-vocabulary).
-To successfully accomplish the VON task, two essential conditions must be fulfiled: 1) the user must know the name of the desired object; and 2) the user-specified object must actually be present within the scene.
+To successfully accomplish the VON task, two essential conditions must be fulfiled: 1) the user knows the name of the desired object; and 2) the user-specified object actually is present within the scene.
 To meet these conditions, a simulator can incorporate predefined object names and positions into the metadata of the scene.
 However, in real-world scenarios, it is often challenging to ensure that these conditions are always met.
 Humans in an unfamiliar environment may not know which objects are present in the scene, or they may mistakenly specify an object that is not actually present.
 Nevertheless, despite these challenges, humans may still have a demand for an object, which could potentially be fulfilled by other objects present within the scene in an equivalent manner.
-Therefore, it is crucial for agents to learn how to comprehend and interpret human demands, enabling them to locate an object that fulfills those demands accordingly.
 Hence, this paper proposes Demand-driven Navigation (DDN), which leverages the user's demand as the task instruction and prompts the agent to find an object which matches the specified demand.
-DDN aims to relax the stringent conditions of VON by focusing on fulfilling the user's demand rather than relying solely on predefined object categories or names.
-This paper proposes a method of first acquiring textual attribute features of objects by extracting common sense knowledge from a large language model.
+DDN aims to relax the stringent conditions of VON by focusing on fulfilling the user's demand rather than relying solely on specified object names.
+This paper proposes a method of acquiring textual attribute features of objects by extracting common sense knowledge from a large language model (LLM).
 These textual attribute features are subsequently aligned with visual attribute features using Contrastive Language-Image Pre-training (CLIP).
 Incorporating the visual attribute features as prior knowledge, enhances the navigation process.
-Experiments on AI2Thor with the ProcThor dataset demonstrate that the visual attribute features improve the agent's navigation performance and outperform the baseline methods commonly used in the VON task.
+Experiments on AI2Thor with the ProcThor dataset demonstrate that the visual attribute features improve the agent's navigation performance and outperform the baseline methods commonly used in the VON and VLN task and methods with LLMs.
+The codes and demonstrations can be viewed at \href{https://sites.google.com/view/demand-driven-navigation}{https://sites.google.com/view/demand-driven-navigation}.